TamaraSumarac/6.862_MachineLearningProject/BuildingEnergyConsumption/Code/README.md

 ## General information

-The **main code** of this folder is **RegressionModels.ipynb** that I used to understand different regression modeling.
+The **main codes** of this folder is **RegressionModels.ipynb** that I used to understand different regression modeling and **LSTMmodels.ipynb** that I used to make predictions using several LSTM based models.
 * Files ending in .py contain helper functions I use in my main codes.
-* Codes starting with word Development are the ones I was using when I was developing main codes, and they contain a lot of my skratch work.
+* Codes in Development folder are the ones I was using when I was developing main codes, and they contain a lot of my skratch work.
-* DataExploration code is code that I used to play with this data to understand it better.